iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="DID+toJSON"></a>

 ### did.toJSON() ⇒ <code>any</code>
-Serializes a `DID` object as a JSON object.
+Serializes a `DID` as a JSON object.

 **Kind**: instance method of [<code>DID</code>](#DID)
 <a name="DID.fromBase58"></a>